c-dubois/arbitrage-scanner/README.md

 2. Verify your `.env` configuration
 3. Test with smaller trade sizes first
 4. Check the console output for specific error messages

----

-**Disclaimer**: This software is for educational and research purposes.
-Cryptocurrency trading involves risk.
-Always test with small amounts first and understand the risks involved.